scpaudioarchive/website/content/site-policy.md

 non-commercial transitory viewing only.
 This is the grant of a license, not a transfer of title, and under this license you may not:

-- modify or copy the materials;
-- use the materials for any commercial purpose or for any public display;
+- use the materials for any commercial purpose or for any unauthorized public display;
 - attempt to reverse engineer any software contained on SCP Foundation Audio Archive's Website;
 - remove any copyright or other proprietary notations from the materials; or
 - transfer the materials to another person or "mirror" the materials on any other server.